twr14152/c-network-automation-scripts/README.md

    * Devnet sandbox for cisco - This first example used always on nxos.
 - Now I understand the the usefulness of using a script in this fashion is more for a lab environment without and need for safeguards.
 My goal is to create more production ready format for these scripts.
 But you need to start somewhere.
 I also hope to grow beyond screen scraping but for now, it is what it is.
 - It would seem using the right tool for the right job may not have a place in this repo after all we are using c for network scripting.
 That said I may include some bash rather using c as an orchestrator to launch multiple instances of a script.
+- I will try an improve the scripts as I gain more understanding
 - This may not go very far, but wont know your limits until you try.
 - Lastly why c?
 Why not?
 I like it...